 Many of the hot springs are relatively small, like a hot tub or jacuzzi.
 Except for the popular Wild Willy’s Hot Springs which has around a 40-50 person capacity, most will only hold less than ten people.
 Some are a romantic 1-3 person size and some locations will have multiple pools.

-How Hot are the Hot Springs?
+How Hot is the Hot Springs?

 Expect the temperature of the pools to range between 90℉ – 150℉ (32℃ – 65℃).
 Although this can vary wildly so, it’s always best to test the waters before jumping in to avoid being scolded.